aldosolorzano/structurizr-clj/README.md

 ## Render Workspace

-Structurizr Java supports renders to plantUML, Mermaid and publish the workspace to the structurizr cloud or on-premise server.
-This libary supports the three of them, shown below.
+Structurizr Java supports renders to PlantUML, Mermaid, JSON and publish the workspace to the structurizr cloud or on-premise server.

 ### Publish workspace